devizer/DockerLab/README.md

 ## ./WaitFor [-Timeout=second]

 It's a sandbox app which intended to check initialization of storage services.
-It supports native protocols of 5 kinds of storage:
+It supports native protocols of 5 kinds of storage/APIs:
 * MSSQL Server
 * MongoDB
 * ProgreSQL
 * RabbitMQ
 * Redis
+* Http

 `./WaitFor` app supports parameters via both command line and environment variobales.
 This example will check two RDBMS server: SQLServer sqlserver1 and MySQL mysql1